AndrewZoldy/Boechera/README.md

 As result you will obtain an .txt file with the following structure:
 >*Genus Species* : *summary length of contigs aligned on current Sp.*

- *Genus2 Species2* : *summary length of contigs aligned on current Sp.*
+>*Genus2 Species2* : *summary length of contigs aligned on current Sp.*

- ...
+>...

- unknown :  *summary length of contigs which did not align on anything*
+>unknown :  *summary length of contigs which did not align on anything*

- Total : *summary length of each contigs which passed through plants-filter*
+>Total : *summary length of each contigs which passed through plants-filter*

- Total without unknowns : *summary length of each contigs which passed through plants-filter without unknown contigs*
+>Total without unknowns : *summary length of each contigs which passed through plants-filter without unknown contigs*

+**Watch out!** Plants-filtering does not guarantee elimination of every plants species in your data, because script filters it according to a dictionary.
+If you will find new plants species, please, update current version of dictionary.